 - Loves Challenge: People with Autotelic Personality have a higher likelihood of participating in hobbies and taking on challenges.

-- Willing to Learn: Enhancing one’s skills is inevitable when flow is involved.
-A person with Autotelic Personality is willing to learn about its limits.
+- Willing to Learn: Enhancing one’s skills is inevitable when the flow is involved.
+A person with an Autotelic Personality is willing to learn about its limits.

 - A disposition to actively seek and create optimal challenges.